Welcome to The Pennington School!

 Computer Science, Innovation, and Engineering

-The Applied Science Certificate Program at Pennington gives students unique opportunities to grow their STEM skills and knowledge, and discover new passions and explore areas of interests that are not available in the general program.
+The Applied Science Certificate Program at Pennington gives students unique opportunities to grow their STEM skills and knowledge, discover new passions, and explore areas of interest not available in the general program.
 Students will make interdisciplinary connections between STEM and our world.
-By participating in STEM experiences, interacting with leaders in industry, and doing hands-on work, students enjoy creative learning experiences that enrich their perceptions and offer important insight into how it is possible to make a difference in a world of constant change.
+By participating in STEM experiences, interacting with industry leaders, and engaging in hands-on work, students enjoy creative learning experiences that enrich their perceptions and offer important insight into how they can make a difference in a world of constant change.

 Global Studies

 The Global Studies Certificate Program provides an interdisciplinary academic environment that prepares students to meaningfully participate and succeed in their ever-changing world.
 Global Studies students will develop their capacity to understand and act on issues of global significance.
-Broadening their outlook outside of their school environment, Global Studies students will take steps to achieve purposeful action in the world and take their places as true global citizens.
+By broadening their outlook beyond their school environment, Global Studies students will take steps to engage in purposeful action in the world and take their places as true global citizens.

 History

 The Pennington School is proud of its long history of diversity and inclusion.
 With strong Methodist roots, we first welcomed women on campus in 1853, and our first international students arrived back in 1890.
-From the year of the School's launch in 1838, students from all religious, racial, and socioeconomic backgrounds have found Pennington a warm and welcoming place to learn and live.
+Since the School's launch in 1838, students from all religious, racial, and socioeconomic backgrounds have found Pennington a warm and welcoming place to learn and live.
 In 1975, the Edmund V. Cervone Center for Learning was founded to address the academic needs of bright students with learning disabilities.
-This pioneering program has become a model for other similar programs around the world and continues at the forefront of education in the United States.
+This pioneering program has become a model for similar programs around the world and continues to be at the forefront of education in the United States.

 Campus and Facilities